AbdullahBaloch1018/flutter_JazzWorld_UI/README.md

 # jazz World

-A new Flutter project Of jazz Wordl in which I am creating the UI of jazz world.
+A new Flutter project of jazz World in which I am creating the UI of jazz world.

 ## Getting Started